The Chronicles of Irania

-Performed on a Persian rug this is a fast paced, comical and moving piece of theatrical storytelling told with old audio cassettes, home-made props and finger puppets.
-The Chronicles of Irania takes you on a surprising journey through stories of great kings, lowly wazirs and ancient creation myths, violently interrupted by voices of contemporary Iranian women speaking of acid burnt faces, police brutality and the hanging of young gay men.
+Performed on a Persian rug, this was a fast-paced, comical and moving piece of theatrical storytelling told with old audio cassettes, home-made props and finger puppets.
+The Chronicles of Irania took you on a surprising journey through stories of great kings, lowly wazirs, and ancient creation myths, violently interrupted by voices of contemporary Iranian women speaking of acid burnt faces, police brutality and the hanging of young gay men.

 First developed for The Arches in 2008, A Moment’s Peace went on to re-develop the show and tour it throughout the UK in 2009 and again in 2011.

 MacRobert Hall, Tarland; Woodend Barn, Banchory;

 Platform, Easterhouse; Pleasance Courtyard, Edinburgh